Indian National Congress: Congress as a mass movement

-Congress Ministers Resigned in October and November 1939 in Protest against Viceroy Lord Linlithgow's declaration that India was a belligerent in the Second World War without consulting the Indian people.
-In 1939, Subhas Chandra Bose, the elected President of India in both 1938 and 1939, resigned from Congress over the selection of the working committee.
+Congress Ministers resigned in October and November 1939 in protest against Viceroy Lord Linlithgow's declaration that India was a belligerent in World War II without consulting the Indian people.
+In 1939, Subhas Chandra Bose, the elected president of Congress in 1938 and 1939, resigned from Congress over the selection of the working committee.
 Congress was an umbrella organisation, sheltering radical socialists, traditionalists, and Hindu and Muslim conservatives.
 Mahatma Gandhi expelled all the socialist groupings, including the Congress Socialist Party, the Krishak Praja Party, and the Swaraj Party, along with Subhas Chandra Bose, in 1939.

-After the failure of the Cripps Mission launched by the British government to gain Indian support for the British war effort, Mahatma Gandhi made a call to "Do or Die" in his Quit India movement delivered in Bombay on 8 August 1942 at the Gowalia Tank Maidan and opposed any help to the British in World War 2.
-The British government responded with mass arrests including that of Gandhi and Congress leaders and killed over 1,000 Indians who participated in this movement.
-A number of violent attacks were also carried out by the nationalists against the British government.
-The movement played a role in weakening the control over the South Asian region by the British regime and ultimately paved the way for Indian independence.
+After the failure of the Cripps Mission launched by the British government to gain Indian support for the British war effort, Mahatma Gandhi made a call to "Do or Die", delivered in Bombay on 8 August 1942 at the Gowalia Tank Maidan.
+Gandhi endorsed the Quit India Movement, opposing any help to the British cause in the Second World War.
+The colonial government instituted mass arrests including of Gandhi and Congress leaders, and killed over 1,000 Indians who participated in this movement.
+Meanwhile, a spate of violent attacks were carried out by the nationalists against the colonial government and infrastructure.
+The movement played a role in weakening British control over the South Asian region and ultimately paved the way for Indian independence.

-In 1945, when World War 2 almost came to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
+In 1945, when the Second World War almost came to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
 The jailed political prisoners of the Quit India movement were released in the same year.

-In 1946, the British tried the soldiers of Japanese-sponsored Indian National Army in the INA trials.
-In response, Congress helped form the INA Defence Committee, which assembled a legal team to defend the case of the soldiers of the Azad Hind government.
+In 1946, the colonial government tried the soldiers of Japanese-sponsored Indian National Army in the INA trials.
+In response, Congress helped form the INA Defence Committee, which assembled a legal team to defend the soldiers of the Azad Hind provisional government.
 The team included several famous lawyers, including Bhulabhai Desai, Asaf Ali, and Jawaharlal Nehru.
-The British Empire eventually backtracked in the face of opposition by the Congress.
+The colonial government eventually backtracked in the face of opposition by the Congress.